ThaddeusTreloar-Deloitte/engineering-connect-lb-hackathon/README.md

 # Engineering Connect Hackathon Instructions

 Thank you for taking part in the Engineering Connect December 2025 Hackathon.
+This hackathon will run from 4pm Thursday 4th of December 2025 until 5:30pm Thursday 11th of December 2025.

 This repository contains instructions for how to get started, what the requirements are, and how to make your submission.